 Email hacking is usually an offence under the Computer Misuse Act 1990 and/or the Data Protection Act 2018.

 For the purposes of enforcing personal rights in the civil courts (e.g. seeking compensation), phone hacking will normally constitute a misuse of personal information, breach of confidence and/or a breach of an individual’s rights under the General Data Protection Regulation (‘GDPR’)/Data Protection Act 2018.
 Older cases may also give rise to claims under the Data Protection Act 1998.

 What redress am I entitled to if I have been a victim of hacking?

 Principally compensation, but if there is evidence of an ongoing risk of further hacking then you may also be entitled to an injunction (a court order prohibiting certain conduct).

 In practice, where the evidence of phone hacking is indisputable lawyers will normally negotiate the settlement of a claim.
 The owners of both The Mirror and The News of the World have set aside compensation funds to deal with such claims.

 What am I entitled to compensation for?

-The recent landmark case of Gulati & Ors v MGN Limited EWHC 1482 highlights the seriousness of phone hacking.
+The landmark case of Gulati & Ors v MGN Limited EWHC 1482 highlights the seriousness of phone hacking.
 The High Court considered a number of sample cases and set out factors to be considered when awarding compensation for the misuse of private information.
 These include:-

 - The loss of autonomy/infringement itself